Functions and features

 To enable the router to be operated on all modern DSL connections, including all-IP, the VR2020-D has an integrated DSL modem that supports the ADSL/2/2+ and VDSL/VDSL2 standards as well as VDSL2 vectoring.
-The Ethernet WAN port allows the implementation of any gateway connections as well as the connection of external modems (e.g. SDSL, cable, FTTH).
+The WAN-Port allows the implementation of any gateway connections as well as the connection of external modems (e.g. SDSL, cable, FTTH).

 A VR2020-D router can be easily integrated into a branch network or connected to a head office via a permanently established VPN tunnel and can thus be reached directly via private IP addressing.
 DynDNS is not required for access in this case, but can be set up at any time.

 The fully implemented VPN standards IPSec and OpenVPN ensure maximum security during data transmission.
 Authentication is carried out either by means of stored certificates or pre-shared keys.
 The VPN router supports all modern encryption algorithms such as AES with up to 256-bit key length.
 The device is optionally available with serial interface and clamp connection for power supply.

 - Modular software structure

 The modular software structure offers the possibility to integrate customer-specific/customer-developed software.

 - DHCP (Dynamic Host Configuration Protocol)